ganeti/ganeti/man/hspace.rst

 The options that can be passed to the program are as follows:

---memory *mem*
-  The memory size of the instances to be placed (defaults to 4GiB).
-Units can be used (see below for more details).

---disk *disk*
-  The disk size of the instances to be placed (defaults to 100GiB).
-Units can be used.

 --disk-template *template*
   The disk template for the instance; one of the Ganeti disk templates (e.g. plain, drbd, so on) should be passed in.

---vcpus *vcpus*
-  The number of VCPUs of the instances to be placed (defaults to 1).

 --max-cpu=*cpu-ratio*
   The maximum virtual to physical cpu ratio, as a floating point number